 Advertisers spent a lot more for higher impressions

-Books with more reviews and ratings above 4 hiked impressions significantly
+Books with more reviews and ratings above four stars significantly increased impressions

 If you have a standalone book on the 70% royalty plan, maintain an ACOS below 70% to be in profit.
-If you have a book series, an ACOS of 150% for the first book works if half your readers get the rest of the books.
+If you have a book series, an ACOS of 150% for the first book works if half of your readers buy the rest of the books in your series.

 With KDP Select royalties, your profit on the ad spend would be about 33%.
-This means for a monthly spend of $1,000 you get back $1,500.
-You can make more if you get your ACOS down further.
+This means for a monthly spend of $1,000, you get back $1,500.
+You can make more if you get your ACOS further down.

-Here’s what the best performing ads by ACOS had in common:
+Here’s what the best-performing ads by ACOS shared: